BIIFSweden/CoregistrationMultiplexed/coregistration_qupath/README.md

 - QuPath v0.4.x
 - The Image Combiner Warpy extension v0.2.6

 To install the Warpy extension in QuPath, download it from [here](https://github.com/BIOP/qupath-extension-warpy/releases/download/0.2.6/qupath-extension-warpy-0.2.6.zip) and drag and drop the extracted JAR-files from the archive onto the QuPath window.
+The QuPath documentation also recommends restarting QuPath after installing new extensions.
 If you have an older version of the extension installed since earlier, you can go to `Extensions->Installed extensions` in the menu in QuPath, select `Open extensions directory`, and remove the `qupath-extension-warpy-*.jar` file for the older version.

 ## Using the Image Combiner Warpy extension